mtanabe-sj/Maximilians-Hex-Tab/README.md

 ### Windows Explorer Integration

-The Tab is an add-on for Windows Explorer, which makes its hex-dump service easily accessible to users of Explorer.
+The Tab is an add-on for Windows Explorer, which makes its hex-dump utility easily accessible to users of Explorer.
 To see the Tab in action, open a folder window, select a file you want to examine.
 Open File Properties from the context menu.
 Hit the Hex Dump tab.
 Want to jump to data bytes you already know?
 Use `Find Data` to search and be taken there.
 Want to know which hex digit pair corresponds to an ASCII character in the right-hand text-dump column?
 Just click on the ASCII character.
 A red rectangle is drawn to highlight a digit pair in the hex-dump area that corresponds to the selected character.

 ![alt Tab view - circle color and annotate](https://github.com/mtanabe-sj/Maximilians-Hex-Dump-Tab/blob/main/ref/tab%20view%20-%20circle%2C%20color%20and%20annotate.png)